google/zetasql/docs/query-syntax.md

 Note: `delta` and `k_threshold` are mutually exclusive; `delta` is preferred over `k_threshold`.

+If you want to use this syntax, add it after the `SELECT` keyword with one or more differentially private aggregate functions in the `SELECT` list.
+To learn more about the privacy parameters in this syntax, see [Privacy parameters][dp-privacy-parameters].

+Both the anonymization and differential privacy clause indicate that you are adding differential privacy to your query.
+If possible, use the differential privacy clause as the anonymization clause contains legacy syntax.

 ### Privacy parameters
+<a id="dp_privacy_parameters"></a>

 Privacy parameters control how the results of a query are transformed.
 Appropriate values for these settings can depend on many things such as the characteristics of your data, the exposure level, and the privacy level.

+In this section, you can learn more about how you can use privacy parameters to control how the results are transformed.

 #### `epsilon`
 <a id="dp_epsilon"></a>

-Noise is added primarily based on the specified `epsilon`.
+Noise is added primarily based on the specified `epsilon` differential privacy parameter.
 The higher the epsilon the less noise is added.
 More noise corresponding to smaller epsilons equals more privacy protection.

 Noise can be eliminated by setting `epsilon` to `1e20`, which can be useful during initial data exploration and experimentation with